Student number data

 The student numbers calculation is designed to reflect our regulatory remit, and therefore differs from the numbers of students who are included in our funding calculations for approved (fee cap) providers.
 This means that we include provision previously referred to as ‘non-prescribed’ higher education in these calculations.

-Where two providers merge or one provider acquires another provider, and this is recognised by the OfS, we will count the students from both providers as belonging to the resulting provider.
+Where two providers merge or one provider acquires another provider, and this is recognised by the OfS, we will generally count the students from both providers as belonging to the lead provider.

 The student number fields SNTOTHESTULOAD and SNTOTFESTULOAD calculate how much FTE for each unique student (STUDENTID) is associated with higher education and further education, respectively.
 If a student has multiple instances the same value is given for each instance.
 This is to allow us to only count the total further education and higher education FTE once per student.